Mobile application security malware threats and security requirements

 The spoofing parameter cannot include the role and control access between them.
 In addition, file analysis (native application) or application information gathering (web-based application) cannot include proper API Key protection in an inaccessible directory.

-Session management
+Session Management

 Session ID numbers are sent via the GET methods and placed in the URL visible during the application proxy setup or network monitoring.
 Mobile applications often have vulnerabilities in encryption and protocols.
 Therefore, the inspector should catalog wireless vulnerabilities related to the encryption protocols used by the device.

-In this section, the tester uses the Nmap tool and other penetration tests to inspect the infrastructure, the mobile web application host, to map and find the vulnerabilities and potential threats.
+In this section, the tester uses the Nmap tool and other penetration tests to inspect the infrastructure, and the mobile web application host, to map and find the vulnerabilities and potential threats.
 Furthermore, the test area should include random file upload, cross-origin resource sharing, or open redirect to ensure that threats are kept. latency at the lowest level.

 Another point of concern is to prevent conducting attacks that attempt to bypass authentication mechanisms between the client and the server.
 So a tester should pay attention to it when doing a test on a mobile app or web-based.

-Malvertising – Harmful advertising
+Malvertising – Harmful Advertising

 Malvertising – malicious advertising is a common scourge of the 21st century.
 The premise is very simple, you are provided with malicious advertising through the official channel.
 You don’t expect a malicious attack through a legitimate application, so they trap users by surprise.

-Re-release application
+Re-release Application

 Legitimate apps downloaded from an official store have been infected with malware.
 After that, they were re-released using their official names.